bulletmark/arch-upgrade/README.md

 been posted since you last updated.
 You can also run `arch-upgrade` directly on the command line, with or without GUI prompts.

-If run on a [Arch Linux 32](https://archlinux32.org) system then news will be fetched from [Arch Linux 32 News](https://news.archlinux32.org/).

 The latest version and documentation is available at https://github.com/bulletmark/arch-upgrade.